-SSE Water has submitted information about its proposed service levels, under:
+Independent Water Networks has submitted information about its proposed service levels under:

-- the statutory requirement of the GSS Regulations;
+- the GSS Regulations3;

 - our service indicators; and

 - its own company standards.

-We have assessed these planned levels of service and are satisfied that they match or exceed those typically achieved by Northumbrian Water, Thames Water and the sector as a whole.
+We have assessed these planned levels of service and are satisfied that they match or exceed those typically achieved by Southern Water and the sector as a whole.